 Mahatma Gandhi is widely considered a servant leader, as he prioritized the needs of others, practiced non-violence, and worked towards the greater good of all people.
 His leadership style emphasized empathy, compassion, and selfless service.

 The focus of servant leadership is on serving others and creating a positive and inclusive workplace culture.
 This approach emphasizes empowerment, collaboration, and personal and professional development, with the goal of creating a supportive and high-performing team.
 Servant leaders prioritize the well-being of their employees, build strong relationships based on trust and respect, and work to create a sense of purpose and meaning for everyone involved.

 Other Related Blogs

-What is the coaching leadership style?
-Explained with examples Leadership comes in varied shapes and sizes.
-Neither is there a one size fits all, nor is every style suitable to…
+The Coaching Leadership Style: A Guide For Managers (with examples) Leadership comes in varied shapes and sizes.
+Neither is there a one size fits all, nor is every style suitable…

 The 4 Highly Interesting Management Styles: Which One Are You?
 Introduction Management styles can be confusing and frustrating.
 But as a manager, it’s essential to know your style – and…